a free articulation management system for REAPER

-A bank is a collection of articulations that generally describes a multi-articulation virtual instrument.
-A track can contain a number of banks provided there are no conflicting articulations (program numbers) between banks assigned to the same MIDI source channel (see below) Once added, each bank has a few UI elements:
+A bank is a collection of articulations that generally describes a multi-articulation contain a number of banks provided there are no conflicting articulations (program numbers) between banks assigned to the same MIDI source channel (see below) on a given Once added, each bank has a few UI elements: